-On the Range Ecosite Map (centrefold of this report), ecosites have already been determined using the above relationships.
-A digital version of this map, which will be distributed separately, will allow users to zoom in on areas of interest.
+On the Rangeland Ecosite Map (see pages 12-13), ecosites have already been determined using the above relationships.
+A digital version of this map, which is available from the author, allows users to zoom in on areas of interest.

-Determining the range ecosite from soil maps or the Range Ecosite Map will often give the right answer.
-However, because these maps are somewhat generalized, the information may not be detailed enough to identify the range ecosite being considered.
+Determining the rangeland ecosite from soil maps or the Rangeland Ecosite Map will often give the right answer.
+However, because these maps are somewhat generalized, the information may not be detailed enough to identify the rangeland ecosite being considered.
 The land surface and the soil profile must be examined in the field to ensure that the ecosite has been determined correctly.